matthew-crouch/deep-neural-networks/README.md

     - Optimisation of DNN models using PyTorch
 - Loading and performing inference using Onnx and Rust.
 - Fine-Tuning LLMs using HuggingFace.
-- Parameter Efficient Fine Tuning.
+- Parameter Efficient Fine Tuning, LoRA etc.